 - Exhale completely through your mouth or nose for a count longer than the inhalation.

 Once you get the hang of it, you can practice slow breathing anytime and anywhere as needed.
+Here are six slow breathing techniques you can try.

 Five Benefits of Calming Your Breath According to Science